 PATLive hires many college students and recent graduates, with older folks and others looking to make PATLive their work-from-home careers.

 When PATLive hires a new employee, they pull the top 2% of applicants in their hiring pool and put them through several basic tests:

 - Simulated cold calls for soft skills benchmarking, etc.

-If an applicant makes it past this initial round, they will be interviewed by the PATLive management and training team.
+If applicants make it past this initial round, they will be interviewed by the PATLive management and training team.
 Passing that second round earns an applicant a spot in a training class.
-Each training class is roughly 2 weeks of classroom instruction, which covers everything from internal policies and procedures all the way through how to handle different types of calls, and how to be an effective receptionist.
+Each training class is roughly two weeks of classroom instruction, covering everything from internal policies and procedures on handling different types of calls and being an effective receptionist.

-If an applicant passes all of their tests and simulated calls they will advance to job-shadowing.
+If applicants pass all their tests and simulated calls, they will advance to job shadowing.
 At this stage, they will listen to live calls as a partner agent takes them, and then they’ll be tested on what they heard later.
-After they get through this phase, it reverses the shadowing role, and the applicant will take calls with an experienced agent with them.
-If they get through all of that, they will get their own spot.
+After they get through this phase, it reverses the shadowing role, and the applicant will take calls with an experienced agent.
+They will get their spot if they get through all of that.

-As a live receptionist, their performance is measured daily, weekly, and monthly by PATLive’s Quality Control Team.
+As live receptionists, their performance is measured daily, weekly, and monthly by PATLive's Quality Control Team.

 They grade agents on a variety of factors including, but not limited to:

 In addition to the quality control staff, they also have call graders who listen to samplings of every agent's calls and score them for later factoring into the overall audit they receive every month.